rfc-st/humble/README.md

-  -r                 show HTTP response headers and full analysis (with references and details) -b                 show brief analysis (without references or details) -o {html,pdf,txt}  save analysis to file (domain_yyyymmdd.ext) -l {es}            Displays the analysis in the indicated language; if omitted, English will be used -g                 show guidelines on securing most used web servers/services -v, --version      show version
+  -r                 show HTTP response headers and full analysis (with references and details) -b                 show brief analysis (without references or details) -o {html,pdf,txt}  save analysis to file (domain_yyyymmdd.ext) -g                 show guidelines on securing most used web servers/services -v, --version      show version
 ```